a-schaefers/grubbe-mkconfig/readme.md

 ##### In order to play nicely with boot environments, grub needs an unchanging location.
 This is because the grub stage1 is designed to find the stage2 /boot/grub files in a static location.
 I recommend /boot/grub is located on its own, separate dataset outside of ROOT, such as tank/GRUB, similar to what follows: zfs create -o mountpoint=/boot/grub tank/GRUB

 ##### This script assumes a static (non-versioned) kernel naming convention.
 Arch linux does this by default.
 However you do it, this is required.
-We need real (NOT SYMLINKS), unchanging kernel and initramfs names in order to make this work-around work. < a pull request that mounts and iterates, BE kernels/initramfs names and created kernel-specific stanzas would be gladly accepted.
+We need real (NOT SYMLINKS), unchanging kernel and initramfs names in order to make this work-around work. < a pull request that mounts and iterates all boot environment kernels and initramfs names, creating kernel-specific stanzas would be gladly accepted.
 Until then, we need a static naming convention.

 ### One last thing...
 I do recommend keeping the primary boot environment at the top of the GRUB menu by naming it starting with '00' and also keeping it as the "activated" boot environment.
 For example,